christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

             \midrule
             \multicolumn{2}{c}{\thead{Client-centric}} \\
             \midrule
-            Eventual consistency & After the last update, all replicas all replicas converge toward identical states, eventually becoming consistent, but with no time guarantees \\
+            Eventual consistency & After the last update, all replicas all replicas converge toward identical states, eventually becoming consistent, but with no time and ordering guarantees \\
             \bottomrule
         \end{tabularx}
         \hspace{2ex}